Halloween in Lane Cove

 Around the last two weeks of October people start discussing Halloween.
 On In the Cove, this is an issue that divides our Facebook Fans.
 Some people love it, and others are not that fond of it (well dislike it intensely)

-In fact, last year one of our fans posted a question asking people where was the best place to Trick or Treat in Lane Cove.
+In fact, one year one of our fans posted a question asking people where was the best place to Trick or Treat in Lane Cove.
 This question really sparked a frenzy and we had Halloweengate on our hands.
 Some people said they love seeing kids trick or treat and don’t mind if they live in the street or not.
 Others objected to cars of people being dropped off in the popular streets and having over 150 kids knock on their door (which I have to say would not be fun).